-2020 Goals
+2021 Goals

-- Goal: Prepare locations for future private hangars.
-Rationale: Only one location remains readily available for hangar construction.
-Any additional locations will need to be prepared for future private hangars.
+1. Goal: Prepare locations for future private hangars.

+Rationale: Only one location remains readily available for hangar construction and initial enquiries have been received for this final spot.
+Any additional locations will need site works to be prepared for future private hangars.

 Strategy: Project will be supervised by the Airport Manager with support from Regional District staff.
-This work may be done in conjunction with the runway overlay planned for 2019. - Goal: Complete airside access road construction.
+Initial discussions with the 108 Greenbelt Commission will be required to determine if additional space can be included in the airside development.
+This work may be done in conjunction with the runway overlay planned for 2019 or take place ahead of the overlay if major grant funding is not received.

+2. Goal: Complete airside access road construction.

 Rationale: An airside access road will facilitate the development of additional private hangars or access to off-site hangars and provide the ability to restrict traffic away from runway and apron areas.

 Strategy: Project will be supervised by the Airport Manager with support from Regional District staff.
-This work may be done in conjunction with the runway overlay planned for 2019.
+This work may be done in conjunction with the runway overlay planned for 2019 or take place ahead of the overlay if major grant funding is not received.

-2021 Goal

-Goal: Complete a regulatory review and redesign of the GNSS approach and departure procedures.
+3. Goal: Complete a regulatory review and redesign of the GNSS approach and departure procedures.